 Myra has been recognized several times over for her fiscally conservative, pro-business stance on issues affecting both the Denton area as well as the State of Texas.
-She has been recognized for the last three legislative sessions as a "Champion for Free Enterprise” by the Texas Association of Business (their highest honor for an elected official) and was recently named a “Courageous Conservative” by the Texas Conservative Coalition.
-In 2009, she was presented with the “Taxpayers Champion” award by Texans for Fiscal Responsibility and named "Guardian of the Rainy Day Fund" by the Republican Caucus.
+She has been recognized multiple times as a "Champion for Free Enterprise” by the Texas Association of Business (their highest honor for an elected official) and was named a “Courageous Conservative” by the Texas Conservative Coalition.

 Representative Crownover is widely recognized for her commitment to family values.
 In 2005, she was able to pass legislation expanding the number of genetic disorders newborn Texans are screened for from 7 to 29.
 That year the March of Dimes named her a “Advocate of the Year” for her work on behalf of Texas newborns.
-Since that time, over 500 Texas children and their families have been given a new lease on life due to the early detection of otherwise debilitating and often fatal disorders.
+In 2011, Representative Crownover led the effort to add a screening for Cystic Fibrosis and in 2013 she passed House Bill 740 that adds a non-invasive test for Critical Congenital Heart Disease.
+Over 500 Texas children and their families have been given a new lease on life due to the early detection of otherwise debilitating and often fatal disorders.

 Representative Crownover is committed to protecting every citizens’ right to bear arms.
 She maintains an “A” rating and has been endorsed by both the National Rifle Association and the Texas State Rifle Association.